lara-martin/NLP-class/index.md

 * 10% Class Knowledge Checks
 * 10% Paper Presentation
 * 30% Homeworks (3 in total; 10% each)
-* 20% Midterm
-* 30% Final Project
+* 30% Project

 Asynchronous questions to the instructor & TA or discussions with fellow classmates will be through the class Slack.
-(Please email [both Lara & Aydin](mailto:laramar@umbc.edu;aydina1@umbc.edu?subject=[CMSC 671] Need access to class Slack) specifying the email address you want to use, if you need to be added.)
+(Please email [both Lara & Aydin](mailto:laramar@umbc.edu;aydina1@umbc.edu?subject=[CMSC 473/673] Need access to class Slack) specifying the email address you want to use, if you need to be added.)
 There is no grade for these discussions; they are only for your benefit.

 #### Assignment Descriptions

 Class Knowledge Checks
 : These checks are in place to see how well you all are understanding the material as the course goes.
 These might look like clicker questions (using Poll Everywhere), "minute" questions to get you to think about the ethics of an AI topic, or a small in-class assignment.
 These will not be graded for accuracy, just whether or not you did them.
 If you cannot attend a lecture for any reason, you can make up the "minute" questions or assignments in your own time.
-[Please ask Lara & Aydin](mailto:laramar@umbc.edu;aydina1@umbc.edu?subject=[CMSC 671] Make-up clicker question) if you need to make up a day where we did only clicker questions.
+[Please ask Lara & Aydin](mailto:laramar@umbc.edu;aydina1@umbc.edu?subject=[CMSC 473/673] Make-up clicker question) if you need to make up a day where we did only clicker questions.
 Your two lowest grade class knowledge checks (i.e., incomplete or missing submissions) will be dropped.

 Paper Presentations